nmstreethran/notebook/Database.md

 - <https://www.phpmyadmin.net/themes/>
 - <https://github.com/phpmyadmin/themes>

-### Fix Apache Web Server issues
+### Fix server issues

-Usually caused by a blocked port:
+If a server won't connect, it is usually caused by a blocked port.
+For example, if MySQL won't run, change its port number from `3306` to `8080`.

 - <https://httpd.apache.org/docs/current/bind.html>
 - <https://stackoverflow.com/q/27754367>
 - <https://themeisle.com/blog/xampp-error-apache-shutdown-unexpectedly/>
 - <https://stackoverflow.com/q/49127318>

+The following may be necessary if simply changing the port number from the XAMPP GUI doesn't work:

 Change the port in `opt/lampp/etc/httpd.conf`: